-All information collected will be handled with care and in compliance with the Data Protection Act (1998), the General Data Protection Regulation (2018), and the university’s Research Data Management Policy.
+All information collected will be handled with care and in compliance with the Data Protection Act (1998), the General Data Protection Regulation (2018), and the University’s Research Data Management Policy.

-The TIDES study’s legal basis for processing personal data under GDPR is Function of a public task (by a public organisation)
+The TIDES study’s legal basis for processing personal data under GDPR is Function of a public task (by a public organisation).

 Participants will be asked for consent to be re-contacted about participation in future research projects.
-If they agree, their personal data may be retrieved and they may be re-contacted by the TIDES team or other researchers at King’s College London.
-This decision will not affect their participation in the current survey.
+If they agree, their personal may be retrieved and they may be re-contacted by the TIDES team or other researchers at King’s College London.
+This decision will not affect their participation in the current study.